xiix0/scam/README.md

-Q:	How was Thomas J. Watson buried?
+Q:	What's buried in Grant's tomb?
-A:	9 edge down.
+A:	A corpse.